hbkworld/streaming-spec/streaming.md

 The `number` specifies the period of time (in seconds) to elapse without receiving an Alive Meta information before the device SHOULD be considered "lost".

-### Fill Meta Information
+### Ringbuffer Fill Level

 Is send at will.
-The value of `fill` is a number between 0 and 100 which indicates the stream`s associated data buffer fill.
+The value of `fill` is a number between 0 and 100 which indicates the stream`s associated data buffer fill level.
 A fill value of 0 means the buffer is empty.
 A fill value of 100 means the buffer is full and the associated stream (and the associated socket) will be closed as soon as all previously acquired data has been send.
 This meta information is for monitoring purposes only and it is